 Chromatography is an important technique extensively used to separate mixtures into their components, purify compounds and also to test the purity of compounds.
 The name chromatography is based on the Greek word chroma, for colour since the method was first used for the separation of coloured substances found in plants.
 In this technique, the mixture of substances is applied onto a stationary phase, which may be a solid or a liquid.
-A pure solvent, a mixture of solvents, or a gas is allowed to move slowly over the stationary phase.
-The components of the mixture get gradually separated from one another.
+A pure solvent, a mixture of solvents, or a gas is allowed to move slowly over the mixture get gradually separated from one another.
 The moving phase is called the mobile phase.